hl7dk/kl-gateway-rehab/input/pagecontent/index.md

 * A reference to the citizen
 * The time of the referal
 * A reference to the referal that this one replaces
+* A category signifying the type of GGOP
+* A discharge date
+* a status reason to express the reason that the service requested is on hold
+* a date where the first encounter was planned, whether is occurs or not
 * Two FHIR status attributes (status and intent)

 ##### Validation